minstrel/Chat-in-a-box/README.md

 # Chat-in-a-box

-A simple single page web based group chat with picture posting, ready to deploy to a Docker container.
+A simple, single page, web based group chat, with picture posting, ready to deploy to a Docker container.

 I built this as an exercise to build a rails app from development through creating a production ready app and to learn a little about websockets.